CAD feature recognition in nutshell

 This section uncovers some technical details of the feature recognition framework availble in Analysis Situs.
 Read the feature recognition overview chapter for the basics.

 We use two approaches to feature recognition in CAD models:

 The rule-based approach is pretty fast.
 It can also deal with some feature interactions.
 At the same time, this method is not highly extendable.
 Still, this method is somewhat standard as it is probably the most straightforward way to get the result.
 The essence of the approach is to iterate all B-rep faces while attempting to compose them into groups based on some ad-hoc heuristics.
 We have listed some of such heuristics in our brief conference paper [Malyshev et al, 2017].

 There is a bit of ambiguity in referring to some feature recognition approach as "graph-based."
 For example, finding isomorphous faces is completely abstract and graph-based as it searches for a pattern's subgraph in the entire model's AAG.
 At the same time, the rule-based approach is also graph-based as it matches just the same AAG, though in different ways (i.e., by iteration).
 Therefore, we avoid using this "graph-based" naming in Analysis Situs.

 Historically first, this approach remains our favorite.
 If implemented correctly, it gives the right balance between recognition accuracy and efficiency.
 All rules are programmed in C++, and that's arguably the downside of the approach, because any customization would require recompilation.
 At the same time, the method is highly maintainable as it is entirely deterministic and straightforward.
 The following notions are used throughout the rule-based recognition methods:

-The C++ class, which is the entry point to the recognition routine.
+The Recognizer is a C++ class, which is the entry point to the recognition routine.
 The Recognizer accepts a CAD model (or its AAG) and returns the set of faces (and their indices) corresponding to the detected features.
 There's always an option to store the corresponding attributes in AAG to make the extracted features persistent.